 I am going to get right to it.
 My whole purpose of this post is to help relieve some guilt and anxiety.
 When you start planning your Walt Disney World vacation you will find all kinds of great information on the internet.
 But you may also find yourself overwhelmed by the things that people recommend that you take with you on vacation.
-While all of the things can be very useful and fun to have, most of it is not a neccesity for having an amazing trip.
-Infact, you might find that you enjoy your vacation more if you are hauling around less things.
+While all of the things can be very useful and fun to have, most of it is not a necessity for having an amazing trip.
+In fact, you might find that you enjoy your vacation more if you are hauling around fewer things.
+These are the things you don’t need to bring to Disney World for a Magical Vacation.

 1. Don’t Need to Bring-